zapbampow/bggStats/remix/README.md

 - This should include when updating a 'how many' filter
 - It's possible that how many needs it's own seperate filter tree.
 I need to think through it a bit more.

-# Next
+## Next
+- Set up as if default aggregator is list - probably have default setting in context that cannot be removed.
+This should fix the "add filter" button not having an options

+## Design
 - Update design
-  - [ ] Wrapper with navbar
+  - [x] Wrapper with navbar
-    - [ ] Make home button a home icon
+    - [x] Make home button a home icon
-    - [ ] Menu icon with About, Query History, Code Section
+    - [ ] Menu icon with About, Query History, Code Section, How to Use, What it doesn't do
   - [ ] Page 1: Get username
   - [ ] Page 2: Dashboard
     - [ ] Aggregated details cards